apache/apisix/docs/en/latest/plugins/skywalking-logger.md

 ## How To Enable

 The following is an example of how to enable the `skywalking-logger` for a specific route.
-Before that, an available `SkyWalking OAP` server was required and accessable.
+Before that, an available `SkyWalking OAP` server was required and accessible.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '